botram/botram-react-native/README.md

 ![botram.png](botram.png)

+### Announcement

+>This is out final project a [HACKTIV8](https://hacktiv8.com/).
+After we graduated, the server is already takedown, so it cannot be accessed or downloaded, we make this app just for education, for ourself, thank you ^^

 ### What is Botram ?

-Botram is a mobile app for food sharing !, developed by :
+Botram is a mobile app for food sharing ! developed by :

   - [sanbastia](https://github.com/sanBastia)
   - [qblol](https://github.com/qblol)